Strange Adventures in Infinite Space: Strange Adventures In Infinite Space

 Strange Adventures in Infinite Space received a 77 score on Metacritic, indicating "generally favorable reviews".
-Computer Games Magazine praised it as a "light but oddly entertaining gaming hors d'oeuvre".
-Writing for GameSpot, Bruce Geryk felt that "the game's short length is what makes it so engaging."
+Upon release, PC Gamer highlighted the game in a special feature about indie games, describing it as "the shortest space exploration game ever" with praise for its replayability.
+Writing for GameSpot, Bruce Geryk felt that "the game's short length is what makes it so engaging".
 Tom Chick of GameSpy called it "a clever and engaging take on strategy and adventure gaming", while noting that players will see most of the game's content after a dozen play-throughs.
 Scot Krol of PC Game World recommended the game for providing "more enjoyment in fifteen minutes than most games have in fifteen hours of play [and] a perfect example of what good gameplay means in a game".
-Ernest Adams, writing for Gamasutra in 2005, described Strange Adventures In Infinite Space as "the perfect short game".
+Computer Games Magazine praised it as a "light but oddly entertaining gaming hors d'oeuvre".

+The game has been noted by game designers such as Ernest Adams, who described it as "the perfect short game" while praising its variety and clever writing.
+Adams later noted Strange Adventures as an example of retro 2D top down gameplay, as well as having a sense of humor that sidesteps the need for a coherent science fiction world.
+Chris Bateman compared its randomized narrative mechanics to card-based events seen in board games, offering an efficient way to portray a variety of story events.

+Strange Adventures In Infinite Space was a 2003 Independent Games Festival finalist for the Seumas McNally Grand Prize.
 Upon the game's free re-release, Kotaku praised it as "an excellent mix of Master Of Orion-lite strategy and Star Control-inspired arcade combat".

-Strange Adventures In Infinite Space was a 2003 Independent Games Festival finalist for the Seumas McNally Grand Prize.